Ant1Fr3z33/Ant1Fr3z33/README.md

 ## 1nf0 ab0ut me!
-  ⟡ . ⊹ 0nly he\him pr0n0us

-  always c+h!! but please d0n't try t0 interact with me if I'm afk\away status ::>_<:: ｡ ☆
+  ⟡ . ⊹ always c+h!! but please d0n't try t0 interact with me if I'm afk\away status ::>_<:: ｡ ☆

   I have pr0blems with anxiety and language skills, s0 plz be patient ╯︿╰